 A few times a year, Cameron and I throw a cocktail party.
 No, not that kind.
 We make a shitload of hand crafted seasonal cocktails and snacks, take pics for our food stock portfolio, and have friends over to enjoy the bounty.
 We eat, drink, socialize and laugh our butts off.
 It’s an absolute blast.
 And let’s just say it here – with two kids and busy schedules, this is really the only way we’re squeezing in any social time these days.
-Our most current round included this Cherry Gin Rickey, and it’s basically the perfect late spring, early summer cocktail.
+Our most current round included this Cherry Gin Rickey, and it’s basically the perfect summer cocktail.

 This Cherry Gin Rickey is liquid summer – tart, fizzy, and just sweet enough, not to mention oh so very pretty.
 Cameron and I like to enjoy a cocktail on Friday evenings, because every parent deserves to toast surviving yet another week, and this guy is going to be having several encores in the coming weeks.
 Do you have a go-to “survival cocktail”?
 Tell me about it in the comments!